Jupiner/littfeld_merchant_ring_frequency/README.md

 # littfeld_merchant_ring_frequency

-A little program which calculates which Littfeld shop wagons are available given a date
+This repository contains a little program that calculates which Littfeld shop wagons are currently available based on a given date.